iccaving/icccsite/content/tour/yorkshire-2015-12-29.md

 At Stop Pot, we paused to wait for the County Pot group, lighting a single candle and sharing a bar of chocolate.
 Rhys soon arrived, and we moved together towards the Minarets.
 Far sooner than I though possible we met Jarv's group, who had sped through the system and met us just at the end of the long fossil passage.
 After a delightful candlelit dinner of soup and sandwiches, we made our way out.
 We tackled Poetic Justice with ease, but arrived last to Bullpot Farm, from where we dragged the others out to head back to the NPC for mulled wine, mulled cider, Christmas puddings and prossecco (courtesy of the NPC)

-### County Pot to Wretched Rabbit:
+### County Pot to Wretched Rabbit: {{ DATE=2015-12-31; CAVE=County Pot > Wretched Rabbit; }}

 ## Friday 1st

 ### Gaping Gill exchange (Flood, Bar, Stream)

 The first trip of the New Year was to be to the King of all caverns, Gaping Ghyll’s main chamber.

 On a chilly but dry morning, we changed into our increasingly fragrant caving garments  and walked from Clapham up the slopes of Ingleborough towards the windswept expanse of moorland where the entrances of Bar, Flood and Stream lay.
 I clambered down in the shake hole of Bar pot where the constricted first pitch took off.
 Having resolved the flash problem of my camera, I took a few photos of Isha and Kenneth descending the first shaft.
 We regrouped there and slid down the Greasy Slab, under a rock bridge, down an additional boulder slope until I saw a profusion of bolts protecting a downclimb before the second pitch take off.
 At the bottom of this large 30m drop joining into a large rift passage, I heard a faint rope free echoing from afar.
 Recognising that it was Jack’s voice, I set off to meet him in South East chamber, a mere half-minute away.
 The groups joined, and crawled, stooped and then walked towards the main chamber.

 A multitude of well fed waterfalls draped the far wall, the chamber as impressive as the first time I saw it.
 We stopped for chocolate and water on the sandy banks at the north west end of the cavern, after which Rhys and Will Scott were kind enough to hold slave flashes almost right underneath the waterfalls to light up this graceful display of cascading droplets.
 After a group photo, Kenneth, Rosannah and Will French lead the way back towards Flood entrance, while the other group explored the nearby passages.
 We met Jarv’s group coming from Stream entrance en-route to South East chamber, and discussed the three-way exchange.

 I derriged the pitches of Flood entrance and we were out on the moor once again, facing a long walk down to Clapham.
 We passed the impressive Trow Gill cliffs on the way, and arrived minutes after the group which had exited via Bar pot.
 As the third group was expected much later, an advanced kitchen party was formed and I cooked up galettes and crêpes- a traditional breton dish of savoury buckweat pancakes and sweet thin pancakes.

 During a very animated conversation about cave exploration, the summers in Slovenia were eventually brought up providing us with ample opportunity to reminisce about exaggerated tales of past glory etc… I could not help but note that Will French was reading the adequate Decline and Fall of the Roman Empire by Gibbons.

 #### Tanguy

-### Flood to Bar:
+### Flood to Bar: {{ DATE=2016-01-01; CAVE=Flood Entrance Pot > Bar Pot; }}

 My memories of Gaping Ghyll are bad.
 A long series of tough pitches, lots of waiting around and an unforgiving main chamber.
 So I was pleasantly surprised to find that this trip was nothing of the sort.
 With Will Scott right behind me, I sped through the rigging, quickly getting to the huge South East Chamber.

 I found the deviations entertaining - hard lock, big swing, pull yourself along the wall, hook a hand into the nook, clip the in-situ tat, job's a carrot.
 On the way down I remembered to look for the window into which I had to swing - in the end I had to descend below it, hard lock and free climb up because I couldn't get the swing into it.

 At the bottom, I heard Tanguy and ey-oh'd him over.
 He rigged a traverse line around the slightly terrifying drop to meet us, and his team quickly followed.
 We told the freshers to follow the draft, but couldn't remember which way it went, leading Will Scott to dive down a truly grim crawl with deep water before I managed to call him back.
 When we got out, the others had gone, so we checked a few leads, finding another window out onto the South East chamber, before finding the others.

 It's really quite a lot of passage to the main chamber, but boy is it worth it.
 Standing near the tallest fall you can just catch a glimpse of the bruised purple sky, darkening far above, as the spray lashes a chill into your bones.
 It is an incredible place to be, unbelievably large.

 I stayed with the others for a while before getting bored, and free climbed a truly dodgy route on the far side of the chamber.
 At the top, I found a passage leading downwards, with an iron ladder installed.
 I am not clear where it went, but I was a bit sketched out and retreated to find the others had moved to the other side of the chamber without noticing I'd gone.
 Reassuring.